Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Abstract

 \section{Abstract}

 Rydberg excited states of molecules pose a challenge for electronic structure calculations because of their highly diffuse electron distribution.
 Even large and elaborate atomic basis sets tend to underrepresent the long-range tail, overly confining the Rydberg state.
-An approach is presented where the molecular orbitals are variationally optimized for the excited state using a plane wave basis set in Hartree-Fock calculations, followed by configuration interaction calculations on the resulting reference.
-Using excited state optimized plane wave orbitals greatly enhances the convergence of the many-body calculation, as illustrated by a full configuration interaction calculation of the $2s$ Rydberg state of \ce{H2}.
-A neural-network-based selective configuration interaction approach is then applied to calculations of the $3s$, $3p_x$ and $3p_y$ states of \ce{H2O} and the $3s$ and $3p_z$ states of \ce{NH3}.
-The obtained values of excitation energy are in close agreement with experimental measurements as well as previous many-body calculations based on sufficiently diffuse atomic basis sets.
-Previously reported high-level calculations limited to atomic basis sets lacking extra diffuse functions, such as aug-cc-pVTZ, give significantly higher estimates due to confinement of the Rydberg states.
+An approach is presented here where the molecular orbitals are variationally optimized for the excited state using a plane wave basis set in a Hartree-Fock calculation, followed by a configuration interaction calculation.
+The use of excited state optimized orbitals greatly enhances the convergence of the many-body calculation, as illustrated by a full configuration interaction calculation of the $2s$ Rydberg state of \ce{H2}.
+A neural-network-based selective configuration interaction approach is then applied to calculations of $3s$ and $3p$ states of \ce{H2O} and \ce{NH3}.
+The obtained values of excitation energy are in close agreement with experimental measurements as well as previous many-body calculations where sufficiently diffuse atomic basis sets were used.
+Calculations using atomic basis sets lacking extra diffuse functions, such as aug-cc-pVTZ, give significantly higher estimates due to confinement of the Rydberg states.